andrewrk/genesis/README.md

  * `list_supported_formats.c` - list available audio import and export formats.
  * `normalize_audio.c` - open an audio file, normalize it, and export it as a new file.

-## The Vision

- * Safe plugins.
-Plugins crashing must not crash the studio.
- * Projects must work on every computer.
-It's not possible to have a plugin that works on one person's computer and not another.
- * Tight integration with an online sample/project sharing service.
-Make it almost easier to save it open source than to save it privately.
- * Multiplayer support.
-Each person can simultaneously edit different sections.
- * Backend decoupled from the UI.
-Someone should be able to depend only on a C library and headlessly synthesize music.
- * Take full advantage of multiple cores.
- * Sample-accurate mixing.
- * Never require the user to restart the program
- * Let's get these things right the first time around:
-   - Undo/redo
-   - Ability to edit multiple projects at once.
-   - Support for N audio channels instead of hardcoded stereo
- * Cross-platform.
-I will charge money for nonfree operating systems such as OS X and Windows.

 ## Contributing